rafasoyyo/Button-Loader/README.md

 ### Custom Templates
-Custom templates give you the oportunity to make your own button loader fast and easy.
+Custom templates give you the oportunity to make your own button-loader fast and easily.
-Create a template with both states and wrap them into tags with "ng-hide" and "ng-show" like this:
+Create a template with both states and wrap them into tags with "ng-hide="active"" and "ng-show="active"" like this:

 ```
 <span ng-hide="active">